sztobar/shtobar-dev/src/pages/posts/how-not-to-dry.md

 I want to make it clear for myself and the other developer, the points that I describe above are not only applicable to UI development:

 * The FlagArgument can be harmful even if it's name and purpose is clear.
-* conditions are making the code harder to read, but well structured `if` statements can still make a much more readable code than a lot of ternary and `&&` operators
+* conditions are making the code harder to read, but well structured `if` statements can make a much more readable code than a lot of ternary and `&&` operators
 * more code with clear separation of responsibility and purpose are better than squezing too many inside smaller codebase